looten/yocto-qemu-playground/poky/documentation/ref-manual/resources.rst

 -  :yocto_docs:`Yocto Project Mega-Manual </singleindex.html>`\ *:* This manual
    is simply a single HTML file comprised of the bulk of the Yocto Project manuals.
-It makes it easy to search for phrases and terms used in the Yocto Project documentation set.
+The Mega-Manual primarily exists as a vehicle by which you can easily search for phrases and terms used in the Yocto Project documentation set.

 -  :doc:`/profile-manual/index` *:* This manual presents a set of
    common and generally useful tracing and profiling schemes along with